playermissile/scrolling_tutorial/index.rst

     C, 12,    n/a,  160 x 192,  1, bitmap, 2
     D, 13,    7,    160 x 96,   2, bitmap, 4
     E, 14,    n/a,  160 x 192,  1, bitmap, 4
-    F, 15,    8,    320 x 192,  1, bitmap*, 2
+    F, 15,    8,    320 x 192,  1, bitmap, 2

-*mode F is also used as the basis for the GTIA modes (BASIC Graphics modes 9, 10, & 11), but this is a topic outside the scope of this tutorial.
+.. note:: The important modes for scrolling are the text modes, and for games in particular ANTIC modes 4 and 5.
+Any modes can be scrolled horizontally, and modes taller than 1 scan line can also be scrolled vertically, but the combination of memory usage and large height of the text modes make them ideal candidates for scrolling games.

 Blank lines are encoded as a mode value of zero, the bits 6, 5, and 4 taking the meaning of the number of blank lines rather than LMS, VSCROLL, and